-Cellular and molecular mechanisms that support learning and memory
+Cellular and molecular mechanisms that support learning and memory in cultured circuits

 We want to learn more about the fundamental mechanisms that support learning and memory.
 We focus on the molecular mechanisms that control synaptic remodeling and the maintenance and modifications of brain circuit connectivity.
-Synaptic remodelling in the brain during development and in adult life is thought to represent fundamental cellular processes of learning and memory.
+Synaptic remodeling in the brain during development and in adult life is thought to represent fundamental cellular processes of learning and memory.
 However, upon abnormal levels of neural activities, it can lead to severe cognitive deficits.
 The fine line between the mechanisms that produce constructive versus destructive changes in brain circuit connectivity is largely unknown.

 To study how synaptic remodeling is regulated, we focus primarily on signaling pathways at excitatory synapses, which are formed on dendritic spines.
 The methods we use are largely based on neurophotonics, electrophysiology, biochemistry and molecular biology.